10thcode/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 0x03.
 Shell, init files, variables and expansions

-In this project, how to set and unset environment variables were discussed.
-Also, how command expansion works in shell were discussed.
+Introduction to environment variables and expansions on Linux.

 ## Tasks